imiskolee/rust-dsp-starter/README.md

-# rust-dsp-starter
+# About this

-examples for DSP written in pure rust. just for DSP student, please do not use them on production.
+just showing how to impl DSP on rust.